 Now That Didn’t Suck, Did It!?

 Whew, life just got a whole lot easier.
 No more unnecessary back injuries, no more frightening energy bills, and no more reserving Saturday morning for the arduous chore of vacuuming your pool.
-Now that you have the right robotic cleaner, you’ll have a reliably clean pool with minimal effort on your part, for a long, long time—after all, the right robotic cleaners come with lifetime warranties.
+Now that you have the right robotic cleaner, you’ll have a reliably clean pool with minimal effort on your part, for a long, long time—after all, the right robotic cleaners come with 1-year warranties.
 And the next time you do a handstand, you won’t be landing on any sharp twigs.
 Now that’s what I’d call a victory.
 Enjoy.